epiception/theano-mc-cnn/README.md

 To load or retrain from weights from a specific epoch, change the value of the *start_epoch* variable in `MC_CNN_Fast.py`.
 It will load the weights from the previous epoch and continue training.

-**Finding Depth Map**
+**Finding Depth Map:**

-To save Disparity Map after training:
+To save Depth Map after training:

     $python ./Deploy/Deploy_Depth.py -path_to_left_image -path_to_right_image -disparity_range
 For instructions

     $python ./Deploy/Deploy_Depth.py -h/--help
-This saves the Disparity values in `Cost_grid_map.txt` and displays the Disparity Map (Since the dot product layer is not multi-threaded and runs in single core, this will be slow)
+This saves the Disparity values in `Cost_grid_map.txt` and displays the Depth Map (Since the dot product layer is not multi-threaded and runs in single core, this will be slow)